Residential Life

 Prep has given me freedoms and opportunities I don’t think I could find anywhere else.
 This place has allowed me to explore all parts of my life and help me recognize who I am as a young man.
 My prep brothers here are like family and the community support is world class.
 Hoya saxa.
 Goap Kodi ‘24

 Georgetown Prep is a global community.
 Our students hail from around the world and around the corner.
 This geographic diversity gives students at our school the opportunity to learn about the world from each other.
 Boarders open their rooms to their day student friends after school or before the huge lacrosse game against Landon.
 Day students open their homes to their boarder friends on weekends or for a family dinner.
-Students at Prep have the best of both worlds!
+Students at our residential prep school have the best of both worlds!

 In addition, boarding life encourages students to develop essential life skills such as independence, effective communication, self-advocacy, and group interaction prior to enrolling in college.